Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 This is a major cause of problems when people find their pressure cooker isn’t coming up to pressure

 because they tried to cook something like a very thick chili or sauce that didn’t have enough liquid water to

 create enough steam pressure.
 If this happens, all you can do is either use the Sauté mode, or the Slow

 Cooker mode to finish your meal.

-One other complaint that some people experience is that their food comes out undercooked or dry.
+Another problem that some people experience is their food comes out overcooked, undercooked or dry.

 Once all of the above is understood and you perform the initial pressure (water) test to verify that your

 Instant Pot (not "INSTA-POT") is working properly you'll be exposed to your first QPR.
 This can be